SDM-TIB/LDM_Docker/README.md

 ●  Jupyter Notebook visualization plugin full developed by TIB were installed allowing to see and execute notebooks resources in a secure and integrated with CKAN way.

+###### \-  Version 2.3 (November 2021)

+●  New "Services" schema was added to allow manage this kind of digital objects as descripted in DCAT specification.

+●  DOI creation was implemented for the current managed objects: datasets, imported datasets (virtual) and services.

+●  Adaptations in DCAT plugin for managing "Services".

+●  Changes in Main menu and interfaces were made for showing the new features propertly.

+●  New plugin was developed and implemented for adding new descriptions to objects using other vocabularies: DataCite, CSL, DublinCore and BibTex.